howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 </Instruction>

 You first subscribe to the `isAuthenticated` stream from `authService` and update the `logged` property.
-If the `logged` is falsy, the _submit_-button won't be rendered anymore.
+If the `logged` is false, the _submit_-button won't be rendered anymore.
 That way you make sure only authenticated users can create new links.

 You're also adding a second button on the right side of the `HeaderComponent` that users can use to login and logout.